• UCLA Activist-in-Residence

 • Encourage mutual learning and shared pedagogy between activists, students, and scholars that create new models of public scholarship and community engagement.

 The residency annually takes place January through May.
 Each activist must live and work in Los Angeles.
 They will hold a part-time UCLA appointment, receive a gross salary of $7,500 over the five-month period, and may also receive up to $2,500 in research support in the form of reimbursement for allowable expenses through campus purchasing.
 This residency does not include benefits.
+Learn more about the application process here.

 UCLA ACTIVIST-IN-RESIDENCE PROFILES